organicmaps/organicmaps.github.io/content/faq/general.md

 ### Project history

-### Кто занимается проектом?

-### Чем OM лучше других?
+TODO

+### Who is working on the project?

+Core team consists of:
+* Alexander Borsuk
+* Konstantin Pastbin
+* Viktor Govako
+* Roman Tsisyk

+Also contributors help with new features, bugfixing, testing, graphical design and translations.

+### What are the advantages of OM compared to other maps?

+OrganicMaps is focused on speed, privacy, battery efficiency and minimization of network utilization.
+You can use offline map for navigation in places far from civilization and in cities with complex traffic network.
-Compare our privacy policy with other maps apps.
-Tell your friends about the difference. https://organicmaps.app/privacy/
+Also compare our [privacy policy](/privacy) with other maps apps.
+Tell your friends about the difference.

-### Что планируется сделать?

-### Как отправить нам репорт об ошибке? Как включать логи (только андроид)?

-### Where to read latest news updates

-Подпишитесь в гитхабе или в телеге на новости о фичах, которые хотите (надо добавить почтовую рассылку на сайт тоже)
+### What is your product roadmap?

+Crunch till the end of our days!!

 ### Why you should always update app to the latest version?

-Мы постоянно исправляем много багов, обновления карт пока привязаны к обновлениям приложения. Отвяжем.
+We constantly working on improvements and fixing bugs.
+New map data is distributed only with regular application updates.

+### How to send up a bugreport?

+Report bugs or issues to [the issue tracker][issues] or [email us][email].

+### Where to read latest news updates?

+- Subscribe to our [Telegram Channel][telegram] or to the [matrix space][matrix] for updates.
+- Join our [Telegram Group][telegram_chat] to discuss with other users.
+- Visit our [GitHub page][github].
+- Follow our updates in [Mastodon][mastodon], [Facebook][facebook], [Twitter][twitter], [Instagram][instagram], [Reddit][reddit], [LinkedIn][LinkedIn].

+{{ references() }}

 [github]: https://github.com/organicmaps/organicmaps
 [license]: http://www.apache.org/licenses/LICENSE-2.0